CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

   - Therefore windows tweaks out due to the searching/loading capability.
     - Note: The .dll will ONLY load files that are within the same directory and include "-version" in the name.

+### [WinError 1] The function is incorrect.
+- This happens when you try to create a symbolic link on a filesystem or drive configuration that DOES NOT support Windows symlinks.
+- Usually happens when users attempt to utilize a portable/external drive.

 ### [WinError 3] Permission Denied at launch.
 - ENABLE DEVELOPER MODE.
   - (Windows) Settings > Advanced > For Developers (Toggle Developer Mode On)